 This gorgeous coconut fig cake is the perfect way to say hello to Fall and a reason to use figs in a cake while they are in season.
 A dense moist cake that is slightly sweetened with monk fruit and figs plus a hint of coconut rounds out this exceptional cake.
-It’s a perfect after dinner dessert, snack or even a slice for breakfast.
-I’m having a slice right now for breakfast with coffee, a green juice & plain Greek yogurt.
+It’s a perfect after-dinner dessert, snack, or even a slice for breakfast.
+I’m having a slice right now for breakfast with coffee, green juice & plain Greek yogurt.
 Random combo but it sure does hit the spot.

 The Best Coconut Fig Cake